 The Serial Config area can be used to define the ASCII serial output of the wheel speed signals to be sent to the VBOX.
 Choose the serial mode output (selectable as comma-separated values (CSV) or raw format (binary)) and serial baud rate (selectable as 9600, 19200, 38400, 57600, 115200 (default), 230400 or 460800 or kbit/s).

-Once you have selected the required settings and CAN/CAN-FD signals you would like to output as CAN messages, you can save the GWCONFIG.INI configuration file to CAN Gateway, and the generated .dbc file locally on the PC so that it can be loaded onto the logging device.
+When you have selected the required settings and CAN/CAN-FD signals you would like to output as CAN messages, you can save the GWCONFIG.INI configuration file to CAN Gateway, and save the generated GW-CONFIG.DBC file locally on the PC so that you can load it onto the logging device.

-Connect CAN Gateway to a PC via USB using the supplied RLCAB117 cable to the USB connector on the front panel of the unit.
+Connect the CAN Gateway to a PC via USB.
+Use the supplied RLCAB117 cable and connect to the USB connector on the front panel of the unit.

-Note: If you are unable to connect CAN Gateway to a PC, you can save the configuration file to the PC and transfer the file over at a later date.
+Note: If you are unable to connect the CAN Gateway to a PC, you can save the configuration file to the PC and transfer the file over later.

-Select the 'Save Config' button at the top of the window.
-The software will then open a navigation window where you can browse your computer to select a folder location to save both files.
-A sub folder will be created within this which is time and date stamped automatically.
-If CAN Gateway is connected and detected, the software will ask you if you would also like to save the GWCONFIG.INI configuration file direct to CAN Gateway, saving you from transferring it separately.
+Click on the 'Save Config' button at the top of the window.
+The software will open a navigation window where you can browse your computer to select a folder location you want to save both files.
+A subfolder will be created in this folder that will automatically be time and date-stamped.
+If the CAN Gateway is connected and detected, the software will ask you if you would also like to save the GWCONFIG.INI configuration file directly to the CAN Gateway.
+This will save you from transferring it separately.

-The newly generated .dbc file can then be loaded on to the VBOX logging device using the relevant configuration software, ensuring it is ready for use with CAN Gateway.
+You can now load the newly generated .dbc file onto the VBOX logging device via the relevant configuration software and make sure that it is ready for use with the CAN Gateway.

 For example, if you are using a VBOX 3i: